SandeshJIT/SandeshJIT/README.md

 - 🌱 I’m currently learning MEAN Stack
 - 🤔 I’m looking for help with anything which is a challange to me
 - 💬 Ask me about FOOD and CODE... xD
-- 📫 How to reach me: anytime 😀
+- 📫 How to reach me: Any of the above links
 - ⚡ Fun fact: I dance too (Professionally btw xD) and I game as well 🎮